xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 The physicist's method is a powerful framework for cost analysis that many a computer scientist will learn at some point in their undergraduate career.
-However, its high-level description leaves some practical gaps, especially around how to actually bookkeep the finer details of general program analysis.
+However, its high-level description leaves some practical gaps, especially around how to actually bookkeep the finer details, and these details become important when trying to build up the method from low-level program operations.
 This post explains how to fill in these gaps to get the *quantum* physicist's method, a refinement of the physicist's method that is robust enough for automatic program analysis, as in my paper [here](https://dl.acm.org/doi/abs/10.1145/3473581).
 (Quick disclaimer: There is no quantum computing in here, despite the name.)
+To do show this result, this post will first explain the classical physicist's method for algorithm analysis, then describe the difficulties it encounters in more fine-grained program analysis, and finally lay out the quantum physicist's method itself.

 # The Classical Physicist's Method